bevyengine/bevy/release-content/release-notes/diagnostics_overlay.md

 pull_requests: [22486]
 ---

-Create a diagnostics overlay that presents in a visual manner the values of stored in the `DiagnosticStore`.
+Create a diagnostics overlay that presents in a visual manner the values stored in the `DiagnosticStore`.

 An overlay can be built by spawning an entity with the [`DiagnosticsOverlay`] component